Braddock511/Machine-Learning-Practice/README.md

-Simple data science projects for practice, learning and templates
+Machine Learning projects for practice and learning